Creating custom reports

 Additional actions

-To customize the section to meet your reporting needs, you can update/edit the default section configurations.
-Click on button open Settings page and click on the OPEN arrow on the right of the section pane.
+To customize the generic sections to meet your reporting needs, you can update/edit the default section configurations.
+Go to Settings and click the Open arrow on the right of the section pane.

-Selected variable - the key data point you wish to visualize from available columns (numerical variables) in your data, this may be Total Compensation before raises, Raises, Total Compensation after raises, or any other data point from your Employee List.
+Selected variable – the key data point you wish to visualize from available columns (numerical variables) in your data, for example total compensation before raises, raises, total compensation after raises, or any other data point from your employee list.

-Chart type - the display options of the data in chart form, by default it is set to a vertical bar chart, but you have the option to select Marimekko, bubble charts, horizontal bar, and others.
+Chart type – the display options for the data; by default set to a vertical bar chart, with the option to select a Marimekko, bubble charts, a horizontal bar, and others.

-Aggregate by - the statistical descriptive of the selected variable, by default set to calculate the average, and options to select from minimum, maximum, various percentiles, median, total, and headcount.
+Aggregate – the statistical measure applied to the selected variable; by default set to calculate the average, with options to select from the minimum, maximum, various percentiles, median, total, and headcount.

-Organize data by - the demographic variable you can to use to break down your data, most commonly we see gender used here, however, you can use any demographic variable configured in your dataset, or even the option to not organize the data by a demographic variable.
+Organize data by – the demographic variable used to break down your data.
+Gender is the most common choice, but you can use any demographic variable configured in your dataset, or even choose not to organize the data by a demographic variable.
 This option can only be applied when more than one demographic variable is included in the dataset.

-Demographic group - the demographic group for display in your graph, which can be all groups within your selected demographic variable (e.g. male, female, non-binary, not reported) or only a subset (e.g. male, female) depending on your selection.
+Demographic group – the demographic group for display in your graph, which can include all groups within your selected demographic variable (e.g., male, female, nonbinary, not reported) or only a subset (e.g., male, female).

-The Settings section is presented on the following illustration:
+The Settings section is presented in the following illustration:

 Settings section

 You can also apply filters to your data in reports.
-The filtering is based on the employee table and allows you to filter out employees based on specific criteria (columns), for example, their job role.
-Note that to use filters you have to be in Edit Mode.
+The filtering is based on the employee table and allows you to filter out employees based on specific criteria (columns), such as their job role.
+Note that to use filters, you have to be in Edit Mode.
 We support the following ways of filtering:

 A local filter for a specific section of the report.
-Within the section head to Employee Filter and click Open arrow on the right to open up the local employee table and apply filters to any or multiple columns, for example Location.
+Within the section, head to the Employee Filter and click the Open arrow on the right to open the local employee table and apply filters to any or multiple columns, for example Location.

 Employee Filter section

-Adding simple text context or use the advanced wizard
+Adding simple text context or using the advanced wizard

-To add context to your section and a summary description of the graph data and takeaways, you can add text to your report sections.
+To provide context and a summary description of the graph data and takeaways, you can add text to your report sections.
 Text can be added before the graph, after, or both.

 Simple text description

-To add simple text, click the Open arrow next to the text section you’d like to add, type your text in the text field that opens up, format the text, and click Save Changes.
-You can preview the text in the Text preview section to ensure it meets your requirements, as shown on the following illustration:
+To add simple text, click the Open arrow next to the text section you want to add, type your text in the text field that opens up, format the text, and click Save changes.
+You can preview the text in the Text preview section to ensure it meets your requirements, as shown in the following illustration:

 Adding simple text